Adam Smith singt mit betörendem Schmelz den Tenorhit des Inders. Die Welt, Manuel Brug

 Adam Smith sang Oronte vividly and romantically, with a big, generous tenor voice.
 Bachtrack, David Karlin

-Praised for a voice possessing ‘incredible shimmer and blade,’ British tenor Adam Smith won First Prize, Audience Prize, Critics’ Prize, and the prize for The Best Tenor at the 2015 Ferruccio Tagliavini International Singing Competition in Austria.
+Praised for a voice of ‘incredible shimmer and blade,’ British tenor Adam Smith won First Prize, Audience Prize, Critics’ Prize,and the prize for The Best Tenorat the 2015 Ferruccio Tagliavini International Singing Competition in Austria.
 In the same year he won Third Prize in the Ada Sari International Singing Competition in Poland and in 2016 he was a finalist in the International Moniuszko Vocal Competition.
-During his recently concluded residency in the Ensemble at Opera Vlaanderen in Antwerp, Belgium, Adam Smith’s dramatic and musical versatility was demonstrated in a broad range of roles including Tamino in Mozart’s Die Zauberflöte, the Indian in Rimsky-Korsakov’s Sadko, Steuermann in Wagner’s Der fliegender Holländer, Cassio in Verdi’s Otello, Walther in Wagner’s Tannhäuser, and Amon in Glass’ Akhnaten.
+Having recently concluded his residency in the Ensemble at Opera Vlaanderen in Antwerp, Belgium, Adam Smith’s dramatic and musical versatility shone in a broad range of roles including Tamino in Mozart’s Die Zauberflöte, the Indian in Rimsky-Korsakov’s Sadko, Steuermann in Wagner’s Der fliegender Holländer, Cassio in Verdi’s Otello, Walther in Wagner’s Tannhäuser, and Amon in Glass’ Akhnaten.

 Born in Northern England, Adam Smith studied the violin from the age of four and having been accepted with a scholarship, he was graduated from the Royal Northern College of Music with a first class honours degree in music with additional degrees from the International Opera Course at the Guildhall School of Music and Drama and a Master of Music with Distinction.

 New York, New York 10023